betrusted-io/betrusted-io.github.io/avalanche-noise.md

 If a higher entropy rate is desired, this could be accomplished by swapping out the TLV9001 op-amp for a pin-compatible TLV9061 device.
-The figure-of-merit to pay attention to is the settling time (t<sub>s</sub>) into a capcitive load, which is specified in the datasheets.
+The figure-of-merit to pay attention to is the settling time (t<sub>s</sub>) into a capacitive load, which is specified in the datasheets.
 The TLV9001 has a settling time of 2.5-3us at an Iq of 60uA; the TLV9061 has a settling time of 0.5-1us at an Iq of 538uA.
 Thus one can improve the speed of the generator by about 3x, at a roughly 7.5x increase in power.